 - benefit from grants and research assistantships made available to students by faculty

 - be considered for many scholarships and awards, including entrance scholarships and donor-based awards

 - participate in a challenging scholarly and interdisciplinary environment, with expert professors based at UPEI or visiting from other parts of the world

-The program involves six courses (three hours per week for twelve weeks) taken in the first year and a thesis researched and written under the supervision of faculty mentors at UPEI and abroad (spread over a second year).
+The thesis version of the program involves six courses (three hours per week for twelve weeks) taken in the first year and a thesis researched and written under the supervision of faculty mentors at UPEI and abroad (spread over a second year).

 In the following it must be understood that the standard of reference is the typical Canadian university curriculum and university system.